krunal16-c/MachineLearningProjects/README.md

 **FIFTH PROJECT** - **HEART DISEASE** Prediction System <br/>

-Sure, here's a project description for your machine learning repository with each project in 3 bullet points with 15 words each:

 In this repository, I present my machine learning projects:

 Rock vs Mine: